amaank404/amaank404/README.md

 ![][JavascriptBadge]
 ![][SqlBadge]

-I am familiar with tons of frameworks and libraries to build stuff around them though some might need a lil bit of relearning.
+I am familiar with tons of frameworks and libraries to build stuff around them though some might need a lil bit of revisiting.
+Documentation is the key to learning something faster, it takes time to build the vocab for it but it was well worht it, learing any thing new is now a documentation and mini project away.

+### Future Prospects

+Learning is a long process, it requires consistency and discipline, and most importantly, time.
+Right now, it isn't the best of this century for me to explore new sub domains, but I've certainly got a AI/ML on the track somewhere down the line.
+As far as my current knowledge-base reaches out to, I've had scattered bit of know-how about everything there is to CSE, eventually, I'll move on to specialise/master one of them.

+Jack of all trades, master of none, often better than the master of one.

-### My Radar
+### Privacy Policy

-Learning is a long process and I am <ins>not</ins> the kind to commit my time to anything specific given that I've got pretty important things on my plate.
-Hence I am not sure how far I'de get into learning new things as of now.
-Though, the art of learning new things *(and we don't talk bout the abandonment issues)* is how I've got this weirdly scattered bits of knowledge from seemingly random fields.

-### Mean Side (╯°□°)╯︵ ┻━┻

 * Please don't mention me in places where I am not involved!
-* Respect my privacy ಠ_ಠ
+* Respect my privacy

-### 日本語を勉強しています
-いずれに日本で生きて欲しいなので日本語を勉強しています。今はN5レベルですがN4レベルの文法は知っています。今の事は下手なのでGitHubでは日本語であんまり話せません！漫画やアニメが大好きです！！

 **I barely ever maintain this file, it might get outdated with time :P<br/>
-Last Updated on: 4 April 2025**
+Last Updated on: 12 June 2025**

 <!-- Framework Badges -->
 [Profile]: https://img.shields.io/badge/Profile-D40000.svg?style=for-the-badge&logo=asciinema&logoColor=white